 I started to rekindle my, unfortunately, lost writing habit a couple of weeks ago.
 I set up Google Analytics for this page mainly due to its easy use to see simple analytics.
-I was only interested in visitor count, and possibly my readers' coming from.
+I was only interested in visitor count and possibly where my readers’ were coming from.
 Google Analytics is a massive tool with massive amounts of data going into it.
-I tried to restrict this collection as much as possible, which suits my personal blog's needs.
+I tried to restrict this collection as much as possible, which suits my personal blog’s needs.

-Before I deleted my data and account from Google Analytics, I first looked for alternatives.
+Before I deleted my data and account from Google Analytics, I looked for alternatives.
 I stumbled upon many other privacy-oriented and GDPR-compliant analytics platforms, which at first seemed promising.
-Also, having good options for ever prevalent Google Analytics is a great thing.
-But despite these features, they don't remove the uneasiness what mining your users' data causes.
+Also, having good options for ever-prevalent Google Analytics is a great thing.
+But despite these features, they don’t remove the uneasiness mining your users’ data causes.
 Of course, we are talking about spying here.
 Thankfully there are now some restrictions regarding personally identifiable information (PII), at least in the GDPR, limiting the shadiness quite a lot.
-But that brings new issues in handling this kind of information since you need to be sure that your software doesn't leak this information.
+But that brings new issues in handling this kind of information since you need to be sure that your software doesn’t leak this information.
 Thankfully, opting out entirely from collecting PII in your software is an option.

-I understand why people might want to add at least simplistic tracking to their sites since it can provide helpful information about your content, and companies can see how users use their site, and the list goes on.
-Especially when you combine Google Analytics, or similar analytics tool, to ads, companies can reap significant benefits from this kind of tracking.
-But 9 of 10 sites shouldn't need this.
-You could argue that most administrators use this tracking only for dopamine fix and don't utilize the tracked data.
+I understand why people might want to add at least simplistic tracking to their sites since it can provide helpful information about your content, companies can see how users use their site, and the list goes on.
+Especially when you combine Google Analytics, or similar analytics tool, with ads, companies can reap significant benefits from this kind of tracking.
+But 9 of 10 sites shouldn’t need this.
+You could argue that most administrators use this tracking only for dopamine fixes and don’t utilize the tracked data.
 Even though they might use it somehow, how do they inform the user?
-I dare to say that information about data usage is almost always written in some shallow boilerplate text or no way at all.
+I dare to say that information about data usage is almost always written in some shallow boilerplate text or in no way at all.

 GDPR highlights mainly four things about data usage: